I never meant for anything to happen,

 But each thump became more painful.

-I look past the bars and saw a window with the sun shining down from it.
+I look past the bars and saw a window with the sun shining down

 So happy and warm,